coderefinery/manuals/team-teaching.rst

 on the wisdom of the group to get you through areas you haven't perfectly prepared.
 In fact, this is good, because then your learners will see things go slightly wrong and your live debugging.
+Still it can be useful to agree with your co-instructor on the choreography of your session (more about this below).

 We propose two basic models, but of course there is a constant continuum.
+And in either model it can be good to switch roles every 20-30 minutes.